 - Open a web browser and navigate to the Services Directory, whose URL is typically http://gisserver.domain.com:6080/arcgis/rest/services.

 - In the services list, click the name of your KML service.
 If you don't see your service, it may be located in a folder.

-- Click the View Footprint In: Google Earth link to open a KMZ document that shows a ground overlay of your service.
+- Click the View Footprint In: ArcGIS Earth link to open a KMZ document that shows a ground overlay of your service.
 Or, if your service is cached, you will see a KML regions-enabled super overlay.
 Note that this link does not return vectors.

 - Return to the Services Directory and click any layer in your service.

 - At the bottom of your page, click the Query link.
 This opens a form where you can specify many parameters to query a layer.
 The last option is the format in which you would like the response.
 Choosing KMZ as the format gives you a KMZ document containing the results of your query.